xiaoxiweiwei/Value-Prediction-System-for-Players/README.md

 [FIFA 22 Complete Player Dataset](https://www.kaggle.com/datasets/stefanoleone992/fifa-22-complete-player-dataset)
 We only use all Men Player Data across all years to conduct the projects.
 The **data** folder contains all data we use.

+# Project Overview

+This project aims to predict the overall value of each player based on their skill sets using machine learning models.
+We build two versions of the model: one in Apache Spark and the other in PyTorch.
+For each framework, two different classifiers/regressors are used.
+The selected models are then tuned for optimal performance and tested for accuracy.

 # Dataset Schema

 ### Added columns